fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 Note that .TEXT files have a specific structure based around 1024-byte pages, and encode runs of leading spaces in compressed form (very useful for Pascal source).
-See page IV-16 in the Pascal 1.3 manual for a description.  .CODE files are described on page IV-17, and "untyped" files are discussed in the file I/O chapter (page III-180).
+See page IV-16 in the Pascal 1.3 manual for a description.  .CODE files are described on page IV-17, and "untyped" files are discussed in the file I/O chapter (e.g. page III-180).

 ## Disk Structure ##